hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 Each notification sent to the user should contain the following data:

 * `UpdateID`: [String] Unique ID that represents this channel update.
- `Proposed Channel Info`: [Payment Channel Info] Proposed channel state.
+* `Proposed Channel Info`: [Payment Channel Info] Proposed channel state.
+* `Status`: [String] Can be one of the three values: `Open`, Final`, `Closed`.
+    * `Open`: This is a normal channel update, if accepted off-chain state of the channel will be progressed to the proposed state.
-* `Final`: [bool] Indicates if this is a final update.
+    * `Final`: Indicates if this is a final update.
 Channel will be closed if a final update is accepted.
+    * `Closed`: Indicates that the channel has been closed.
+This will be final update notification for the channel and the subscription should be cancelled once such an update is received.
+No response is expected in this case.
+If the user still responds, `Unknown Update ID` error will be returned.
 * `Expiry`: [int64] Time (in unix format) before which response should be sent.